All about Hacienda Mucuyché in Yucatán (2025 Guide)

 The cenotes at the hacienda are also a captivating highlight that draws many visitors.
 These two natural sinkholes, with their crystal-clear waters, provide a serene escape while connecting you to the region’s ancient past.

-The entrance fee is comparatively high (but worth the money) and sometimes it can be quite crowded, especially when larger cruise ship groups arrive.
+But what also needs to be said: The entrance fee is comparatively high (but worth the money) and sometimes it can be quite crowded, especially when larger cruise ship groups arrive.

-Restauration of the hacienda
+Restauration of the Hacienda

 I especially recommend visiting Hacienda Mucuyché if you enjoy places that feel untouched by time.
 Like the nearby Hacienda Yaxcopoil, its structures are largely original and mostly unrestored, giving it more of a ruin-like atmosphere than a polished site.